-Dr. Brotto was recently appointed as Executive Director of the Women’s Health Research Institute, one of only two of its kind in Canada.
-In this secondment role, Dr. Brotto provides leadership and guides strategic priorities for the institute, which has over 150 members in BC.
+Dr. Brotto was recently appointed as executive director of the Women’s Health Research Institute, one of only two of its kind in Canada.
+In this secondment role, Dr. Brotto provides leadership and guides strategic priorities for the institute, which has over 150 members in B.C.

-Dr. Brotto has 120 peer-reviewed publications and has acquired $11M in funding, including a recent Canada Foundation for Innovation grant for the renovation and expansion of the UBC Women’s Sexual and Vulvo-Vaginal Health Research Facility.
-Dr. Brotto holds numerous leadership roles within her field of sexual health, and her research has directly informed the development of international guidelines for the assessment and treatment of sexual functioning (e.g., she was a member of the Diagnostic and Statistical Manual for Mental Disorders committee; 3 time member of the International Consultation on Sexual Medicine guidelines committee).
-Passionate about Knowledge Translation, Dr. Brotto engages readily with the media, and is a health advisor for the Globe and Mail, where she writes a monthly column concerning sexual health and well-being.
+Dr. Brotto has 120 peer-reviewed publications and has acquired $11 million in funding, including a recent Canada Foundation for Innovation grant for the renovation and expansion of the UBC Women’s Sexual and Vulvo-Vaginal Health Research Facility.
+Dr. Brotto holds numerous leadership roles within her field of sexual health, and her research has directly informed the development of international guidelines for the assessment and treatment of sexual functioning.
+Passionate about knowledge translation, Dr. Brotto engages readily with the media, and is a health advisor for the Globe and Mail, where she writes a monthly column concerning sexual health and well-being.

-As a registered psychologist, Dr. Brotto offers psychological therapy in her private clinic in Port Moody, BC.
+As a registered psychologist, Dr. Brotto offers psychological therapy in her private clinic in Port Moody, B.C.